holypeachy/PokerAlgo-WebAPI/README.md

   - /winners provides the winner(s).
   - /hands provides the winning hand and individual chances of winning (independent from other players) per player.
 - Using Swashbuckle/Swagger for automated documentation and a simple front end for developers.
-- Solid error handling and fully tested.
+- Solid error handling and unit tested (parser and PokerAlgo service).

 > Cards must be in poker notation: "Ac,6h,Td,2s"